-The design team employed a hybrid approach to documentation, largely embracing prescriptive design but thoughtfully integrating performance criteria to ensure the selection of a specialty subcontractor knowledgeable and experienced in the construction of such a system.
-In addition, Arup was motivated to bring in performance requirements in order to facilitate a productive dialog with the contractor that would allow the designer to more effectively monitor and observe the contractor's coordination, shop drawing preparation, fabrication and assembly of the cable net.
-The resulting working environment promoted open dialog on potential construction issues and a balanced approach toward project risk management.
+In documentation of the cable net for the Fulton Street Transit Center, the design team employed a hybrid approach, largely embracing prescriptive design while sparingly integrating performance criteria to ensure the selection of a specialty subcontractor knowledgeable and experienced in the construction of such a system.
+In addition, the designer was motivated to bring in performance requirements in order to facilitate a productive dialog with the contractor that would allow the designer to more effectively monitor and observe the contractor's coordination, shop drawing preparation, fabrication and assembly of the cable net.